Squamous cell carcinoma of the skin

 Make an appointment with your doctor if you have a sore or scab that doesn't heal in about two months or a flat patch of scaly skin that won't go away.

-Much of the damage to DNA in skin cells results from ultraviolet (UV) radiation found in sunlight and in commercial tanning lamps and tanning beds.
+Most of the DNA mutations in skin cells are caused by ultraviolet (UV) radiation found in sunlight and in commercial tanning lamps and tanning beds.

 But sun exposure doesn't explain skin cancers that develop on skin not ordinarily exposed to sunlight.
-This indicates that other factors may contribute to your risk of skin cancer, such as being exposed to toxic substances or having a condition that weakens your immune system.
+This indicates that other factors may contribute to your risk of skin cancer, such as having a condition that weakens your immune system.

 Skin cancer begins in the cells that make up the outer layer (epidermis) of your skin.
 One type of skin cancer called basal cell carcinoma begins in the basal cells, which make skin cells that continuously push older cells toward the surface.
 As new cells move upward, they become flattened squamous cells, where a skin cancer called squamous cell carcinoma can occur.
 Melanoma, another type of skin cancer, arises in the pigment cells (melanocytes).